justicephysics/humanos2.0/anti-incumbency-valve.md

 ### The Space State Answer — Guardians Who Understand the System

 The Space State inverts this entirely.
 The **Warrior‑Engineers** are the architects, builders, developers, creators, and maintainers of the system itself.
 They are not bound by any feudal force because they own the means of production—the thin‑wide chips, the cold submarine fleets, the orbital compute fabrics, the sea farms.
-They are system thinkers by training and by practice, educated through the Virtual Nalanda without narrow gates.
+They are system thinkers by training and by practice, educated through the Justice Physics Nalanda without narrow gates.

 The **state head** is not a politician in the feudal sense.
 They are a **guardian**, not a ruler.
 And a guardian must understand the system they are guarding.
 Their mandate is to maintain the UTI threshold (1.80), ensure L = 1, and protect the open infrastructure.
 They are not a heat sink because the furnace—the extraction protocol—has been dismantled.